csummerson/Voxel-Planet/README.md

 # Overview

 This game was created for my CS599 final project.
-It is a solar system demo with the ability to travel to each planet and deform voxel terrain.
+It is a solar system demo with the ability to travel to each planet and deform voxel terrain, mainly focused on **User Interaction**.

 # Controls
 - Click a planet to travel there